Avalon Atmospheric Theater

 This concludes our tour and description of the Bay View neighborhood’s little Spanish courtyard, the Avalon.
 Won’t you come again?"

-James Rankin provides this recent update:
+James Rankin provided this update:

 Aside from the current owner putting a back-stage screening room in in the early-1990’s, and masking off the house right exitway to create a separate entrance to that mini-theatre from the lobby, there has been nothing substantial done to it since 1989.